willfaught/paige/exampleSite/content/customizations/show.md

 """
 +++

-This site hides some single page data by default.
-This page shows it all.
+This page shows some data that the rest of the site hides.

 <!--more-->